5 Marijuana Myths to Stop Believing Today

-But for now, there are a dozen hold-out states that have not yet legalized medical marijuana.
-These 12 states include Idaho, Wyoming, Nebraska, Kansas, Wisconsin, Indiana, Kentucky, Tennessee, North Carolina, South Carolina, and Georgia.
+But for now, there are a few hold-out states that have not yet legalized medical marijuana*.
+These 12 states include Idaho, Wyoming, Nebraska, Kansas, Wisconsin, Indiana, Tennessee, North Carolina, South Carolina, and Georgia.

 Myth: Marijuana Gets You High but Doesn’t Have Health Benefits